 Maia Gifts, 21 Bath Street, G2 1HW

 Located just off of busy Buchanan Street, Maia Gifts offers up an array of modern and aesthetically pleasing homeware including serveware, jewellery, gorgeous plant pots, candles and more.
-And not only can you visit the store IRL – but they have a lovely online store, too, meaning you can shop from the comfort of your sofa without popping into town.
-Visit their website here or check them out in store.
+Not only can you visit the store IRL – but they have a lovely online store, too, meaning you can shop from the comfort of your sofa without popping into town.
+Visit their website here or check them out in-store.

 8. Dear Green Coffee